senad96/DegreeThesis/README.md

 # More Details

-If you are interested, I would recommend you to read the final report "Relazione_finale.pdf" in PDF ( in Italian, sorry ), where you can find all details about the algorithms and the results.
+If you are interested, I would recommend you to read the final report "Relazione_finale.pdf" in PDF ( for now in Italian, sorry ), where you can find all details about the algorithms and the results.